 8- Limit the amount of people in the kitchen.

-9- Wear masks if you can’t be outside, or social distanced.
+9- Wear masks if you can’t be outside, or socially distanced.

 10- Disinfect before company arrives, after they leave, and in between as needed, especially high touched surfaces.